 Residential development is primarily concentrated in the centre of the Town of High Prairie however, smaller portions of the IDP area are adjacent to both mobile home subdivisions and lower density residential developments.
-The Town of High Prairie's residential land use is predominantly single-detached housing forms with a few developments for multi family units.
+The Town of High Prairie's residential land use is predominantly single-detached housing forms with a few developments for multi-family units.

-A small amount of acreage residential and country residential lots are zoned along the northern border of the IDP area.
+A small amount of acreage residential and country residential lots are zoned within the Town along the northern Town boundary.
 The purpose of these lands is to provide low-density residential development in an acreage setting.